A window into Comparable Forecasting

 In Dell’s case, researchers found that by clustering previous products with similar product life cycle (PLC) curves, they could model each new product according to the PLC cluster it most resembled.
 This improved new product forecast accuracy, as each cluster encompassed an aggregated series of product histories (a lot of data).
 They combined this with additional information for each new product, such as launch timing, sunset plans, and more to fine-tune individual demand forecasts.

-Combining new product forecasting methods
+Combining demand forecasting in supply chain methods

 As far as Comparable Forecasting goes, remember that this is but one of several important methods for new product forecasting.
 In fact, it’s probably most effective when combined with other statistical techniques.
 Indeed, our own IBP platform integrates multiple techniques in addition to Comparable Forecasting to maximize forecast accuracy, including: